itisusama-writer/writing-research/students-list.md

 # Facebook

-Here is the revised list with only the profiles that include a specified profession (excluding students or those without any profession):
+Here is the list of the profiles that include a specified profession:

 ---